rugare-m/dicer/README.md

 # Dicer

 ## Introduction
-Dicer is written to output common variants present in multiple VCF (Variant Call Format) files.
+Dicer outputs common variants present in multiple VCF (Variant Call Format) files.
 The program will index VCF files if no index file (*tbi) is found in the working directory.

 ## Requirements
 - Python 3.x and above